Agricultural Business and Economics Major

 (B.S.
 Degree Program)

-The curriculum provides flexibility for the student to pursue individual interests while developing expertise in production agriculture, business, resource management, rural development and economics.
+The curriculum provides flexibility for the student to pursue individual interests while developing expertise in marketing, data analysis, production agriculture, business, resource management, rural development and economics.
 A faculty advisory system allows each student to receive personal attention in developing a program of study.
 During the freshman and sophomore years, basic science, liberal arts, and business courses are emphasized.
-Upper-level courses focus more on specialty areas identified by the student, plus preparation in areas relating to finance, law, trade, management, marketing, prices, resources and policy.
+Upper-level courses focus more on specialty areas, such as finance, law, trade, management, marketing, prices, resources, and policy.